kitnato/neverquest/source/data/manual.md

 #### Bosses

 A monster that is more powerful than a standard monster would otherwise be on that stage.
-They appear every 5 stages, starting at stage 10.
+They appear every few stages.
 It's the only monster on that stage, and once defeated, it drops [gems](#gems) and under special circumstances it may also drop a [relic](#relics).

 ### Caravan